 Behind Google, YouTube is the second largest search engine in the world.
 And many younger clients appreciate watching a video rather than reading an article or blog post.
 Make sure you are connecting with your entire audience by including both written and visual content.
 Both give you more credibility, Letha said.

-Add a COVID page to your main navigation.
+Add a COVID page to your main navigation when you update your website

 The page could be called “Reopening FAQ” and content there could include a list of questions and answers regarding the reopening of your businesses.
 This shouldn’t be too hard to come up with.
 Ask your staff what kinds of questions they are receiving from callers.